certik/stacktrace/README.rst

     sudo apt-get install binutils-dev

 Stacktrace is written in C++ and besides binutils doesn't have any other dependencies.
-C wrapper is included.
+C wrapper is included for usage in programs written in C.

 Usage
 -----